Administration

 /etc/keysas/keysas-transit.conf

-The corresponding log directory is:
+The corresponding logs:

 $ view /etc/keysas/keysas-transit.conf